-If you’re a WordPress user, chances are you’ve come across a plugin or two. plugins are small pieces of software that add features to your WordPress site.
+If you’re a WordPress user, chances are you’ve come across a plugin or two.
+Plugins are small pieces of software that add features to your WordPress site.
 In this post, we’ll show you how to create your own plugin.
 By the end, you’ll be able to customize your WordPress site exactly the way you want it.
 Let’s get started!

 What is a WordPress Plugin and What Does It Do?

 A WordPress plugin is a software program that can be installed on websites powered by WordPress Content Management System (CMS).
 This type of plugin serves a particular purpose in order to enhance the user experience and add additional features and functionalities to a website.
 The plugin can range from simple design adjustments or extended functions, such as social media integration, contact forms, and the ability to create custom posts.
-By downloading plugins, users can customize their website according to their preferences without needing any coding knowledge or technical skills.
+By downloading plugins, users can customize their websites according to their preferences without needing any coding knowledge or technical skills.
 WordPress has proven itself time and time again as an essential platform for marketing professionals, small business owners, bloggers, and more – thanks in large part to its wide selection of plugins.

 How to Create a WordPress Plugin – An Overview

 Creating a WordPress plugin is a great way to extend the functionality of an existing website.
 It can be easily done using simple HTML and jQuery, giving developers the freedom to code whatever features they need for their site.
-To get started, one must first create a basic folder structure which includes all your plugin’s necessary files, as well as external resources such as images, scripts, and stylesheets that your plugin may need.
-After this is completed, developers will write the code for their plugins in the main php file with relevant data and functions, specifying all of the front-end areas this plugin will work in.
+To get started, one must first create a basic folder structure that includes all your plugin’s necessary files, as well as external resources such as images, scripts, and stylesheets that your plugin may need.
+After this is completed, developers will write the code for their plugins in the main PHP file with relevant data and functions, specifying all of the front-end areas in this plugin will work.
 Finally, before submitting the plugin to the WordPress repository for approval and distribution to other users, all comments in your code should be properly recorded so any reviewer can understand how it works quickly and easily.
-With these steps followed through diligently, developers should be able to create custom WordPress plugins with ease!
+With these steps followed diligently, developers should be able to create custom WordPress plugins with ease!

 The Anatomy of a WordPress Plugin